Trademark Issue Overview

 Does the USPTO do its own search after I apply for a trademark?

-Yes, after about 6 months, the USPTO will search your trade name and logo design, (if you submit one), on its own federal trademark database.
+Yes, after 3.5 months, the USPTO will search your trade name or logo design, on its own federal trademark database.

 The USPTO does not conduct a State trademark or common law search for you.
 So, if you don’t do your legal research before filing, and ideally before actual use, then you may be blocked when the USPTO does its own search – or, worse yet, you may achieve a federal trademark but be unable to use it when the blocking entity finds you.
 Your trademark will be worthless if someone has prior first use common law rights or State trademark rights.